chefgs/terraform_repo/README.md

-# "Single node ElasticSearch" with "Node.JS Index" deployed in AWS.
+# "Single node ElasticSearch" with Node.JS Index deloyed in AWS.
 <h2>
   Instructions to use
   </h2>